TuanNguyen1010/Github-CV/README.md

 <h1> Tuan Nguyen </h1>
 I am a recent graduate from an intensive software engineering bootcamp.
 I left University studying accounting.
-Continuing with my studies I discoved that I love solving complex problems and creating things, I became a developer.
-I am itching to start my career - I love the constant problem solving, iterative processes, continuous learning and opportunities to collaborate.
+On the seearch looking for fufilment in my life that accounting was not providing mem, I discoved coding, I loved the aspect of complex problems solving and creating things.
+I am itching to start my career - I love the constant problem solving, iterative processes and continuous learning.

 <h2>
 Skills
 </h2>

 <ul>
 <li> Team work</l1>